All Episodes

 You know, we voted Trump in because we're sick of these scums ripping our tax dollars off and ruining our country.

-So now we finally got somebody in there that's making a difference that's you know making changes, and you know, you got them crying.
+So now we finally got somebody in there that's making a difference, that's, you know, making changes.

 They're crying, oh, this, that.

-Well, the reality of it is the Democratic Party is probably one of the most corrupt parties ever in political history.
+Well, the reality of it is, is the Democratic Party is probably one of the most corrupt parties ever in political history.

 It's true.